vanshika2933/PRODIGY_CS_05/README.md

 The Network Packet Analyzer project is a powerful and versatile tool designed to capture, analyze, and interpret network traffic in real-time.
 This project aims to enhance network security and performance by providing detailed insights into the data packets traversing a network.
 It is intended for use by network administrators, cybersecurity professionals, and anyone interested in understanding and optimizing network communication.

 # Features
-Packet Capture: Intercepts and captures network packets across various protocols (TCP, UDP, ICMP, etc.).
+Packet Capture: Intercepts and captures network packets across various protocols (TCP, UDP, ICMP, etc.). <br />
-Real-Time Analysis: Provides live monitoring and analysis of network traffic, displaying packet details as they are captured.
+Real-Time Analysis: Provides live monitoring and analysis of network traffic, displaying packet details as they are captured. <br />
 Protocol Decoding: Interprets and decodes packets according to standard protocols, showing headers, payloads, and metadata.
 Filtering and Search: Allows users to apply filters and search criteria to focus on specific types of traffic or data patterns.
 Traffic Visualization: Generates visual representations of network traffic, such as graphs and charts, to highlight trends and anomalies.